Ahad Ha'am: Truth from Eretz Israel

 He reported of the early Zionist settlers:

 "They were slaves in their land of exile, and they suddenly find themselves with unlimited freedom, the kind of wild freedom to be found only in a country like Turkey.
 This sudden change has engendered in them an impulse to despotism, as always happens when "a slave becomes a king," and behold they walk with the Arabs in hostility and cruelty, unjustly encroaching on them, shamefully beating them for no good reason, and even bragging about what they do, and there is no one to stand in the breach and call a halt to this dangerous and despicable impulse.
 To be sure our people are correct in saying that the Arab respects only those who demonstrate strength and courage, but this is relevant only when he feels that his rival is acting justly; it is not the case if there is reason to think his rival's actions are oppressive and unjust."

 Ahad Ha'am believed the solution was to bring Jews to Palestine gradually, while turning it into a cultural centre.
 At the same time, it was incumbent upon Zionism to inspire a revival of Jewish national life in the Diaspora.
 Only then would the Jewish people be strong enough to assume the mantle of building a nation state.

 The series was criticized heavily within the Zionist movement, with many claiming that the essays provided a one-sided view of the Jewish national efforts, and others claiming that the series defamed Jewish settlers, both generally and specifically in Palestine.
 Asher Ginsberg's critiques of the Hovevei Zionists, an organization of which he was a member, cemented his reputation as an internal critic and moral compass for Zionism.

+All in All

+In 1912, after his third visit to Palestine, Ginsberg published the essay "All in All".
+In the essay, Ginsberg praised the achievements, economic growth, and independence of the Jewish settlers, contrary to his previous works.